 If you don’t want to swap and prefer the straight-forward, classic, not to difficult M20, you’re a discerning fellow.
 While they aren’t the most powerful, they are dead-nuts reliable and still provide tons of fun.
 What you’re going to expect going into one, though, is a full overhaul.
 I’m not one to take a seller’s word for what they have completed.
 With my E30s, engine maintenance has been as follows:

-Cooling service – check your radiator flow.
+If BMW cooling systems are notorious weak points, the E30 may be the poster child for this stereotype.
+Completing your E30 cooling system service is paramount and it will require some attention regularly during your ownership.
+Some common failure points include the surge tank, radiator, thermostat, water pump, and hoses.
+Basically, the whole system.
+It’s a good idea to start with the amount of water being moved around your system.
+You can check your E30 radiator flow with it removed by running distilled water through it.
 If it is clogged, you’ll want to replace it with either an OEM or an upgraded aluminum unit.
 It should be noted that early model and late model engines are most different in the coolant line input and output locations, as they are switched.
 The expansion tanks are on the opposite sides, driver’s side for late model, passenger for the early model.
 The Late Model tank is ‘preferred’ but mostly for swaps.
 Really, just make sure your radiator has flow.

-Mechanical – while you’re in the cooling system and pulling all that out, you should also go ahead with your timing belt service, intake manifold gaskets, exhaust manifold gaskets, valve cover gasket, valve timing service, and ignition service.
+while you’re in the cooling system and pulling all that out, you should also go ahead with your timing belt service, intake manifold gaskets, exhaust manifold gaskets, valve cover gasket, valve timing service, and ignition service.
 All of this will have to come apart to do the timing belt, which should always be done when you buy one of these cars, and will be easy enough to deal with since it will all be accessible as you work your way down to that belt.
 One thing I like to do is replace wearable parts with new/like new versions as I pull them out, and clean as I go.
 Many covers will be caked in dirt, grime, oil, and whatever else.
 Give everything a solid scrub-down and replace your spark plugs, ignition wires, distributor rotor, gaskets, belts, and sensors as you pull everything apart.
-I’ll link all of these parts below.
+We also have handy E30 ignition system service kits that have everything you need to refresh it all at once.

-Suspension – you can pick your direction for your stance ahead of time, because there isn’t much crossover between parts here, so you need to decide upfront.
+You should pick your direction for your stance ahead of time, because there isn’t much crossover between parts here, so you need to decide upfront.
 If you want bags, don’t waste your money on any other suspension parts.
 Just get the bag setup on the front end because that will require new front housings/hubs, the bags replace your springs, and the struts will come with the Air Lift kit.
-That said, you should go ahead with the ECS Front and Rear suspension refresh kit to get started, regardless of what you plan to do.
+That said, you should go ahead with the E30 Front and Rear suspension refresh kit to get started, regardless of what you plan to do.
+If you do want to retain stock performance and feel, we have all the E30 suspension parts you’d need to restore it available as well.

 Finally, just remember you will need to do all your bushings, mounts, and ball joints.
 Control arm kits from us are a great start.
 If you choose to go five lug, though, you will need to get specific parts.
 Short of re-writing it, this guide by CalvinZero I have used is your best bet to know exactly what to buy.
 Basically, you can go with E36 96+ spindles and a z3 rear end, or E30 M3 hubs all around.
 The guide I linked will take you through it all easily.
 The rear diff mount, center support bearing, and giubo all need to be replaced as well in most examples.

-Interior- unless your interior is mint, which it probably won’t be, I suggest buying what you want, not buying the stock stuff.
+Unless your interior is mint, which it probably won’t be, I suggest buying what you want, not buying the stock stuff.
 If your dash is cracked, buy a dash cover and send it.
 Otherwise, you will go through about a day of pain to swap it out, which I can tell you from experience is worth it, but not fun.
 If you can be ok with just a cover, go that route.
 For seats, RECARO classic seats are your best bet and SCHROTH harnesses will keep you safely pinned to them.
+That said, a budget-minded build may include E30 seats like those offered by Corbeau.

 For shift knobs, the Condor Speed Shop shift knob and Z3 short shift kit are your best bets.
 I absolutely love mine and will always recommend them to any new E30 owner.